 What About Acetaminophen?

 Women taking acetaminophen did not miscarry more often in this study than those not on any pain reliever.
-However, previous research has raised a red flag about this medication.
-In 2014, researchers reported a link between acetaminophen (paracetamol) use during pregnancy and ADHD in the baby.
+However, some previous research has raised a red flag about this medication.
+In particular, a Danish study we referred to above suggested a link between acetaminophen use during pregnancy and ADHD in the baby.

 We discussed the diagnosis and (over)treatment of ADHD in a one-hour interview with Enrico Gnaulati, PhD, author of Back to Normal: Why Ordinary Childhood Behavior Is Mistaken for ADHD, Bipolar Disorder and Autism Spectrum Disorder, and Alan Greene, MD, FAAP, founder of www.drgreene.com and author of Raising Baby Green and Feeding Baby Green.